UseMuffin/Footprint/README.md

 #### Using Footprint with cakephp/authentication

-If you are using the `cakephp/authentication` component instead of the `AuthComponent`, you will need to update your controller to tell Footprint where to find the identity.
+If you are using the `cakephp/authentication` plugin instead of the `AuthComponent`, you will need to update your controller to tell Footprint where to find the identity.
 To do so, update the trait declaration and overwride `_setCurrentUser` to get the identity from the request:

 ```
 use Muffin\Footprint\Auth\FootprintAwareTrait;